Zuehlke/java-developer-vm/README.md

 As the guy who will be building and customizing the initial developer VM package you will additionally need [Vagrant](http://www.vagrantup.com/) installed.

+## Java Developer Tools

+The Java Developer VM is based on Ubuntu 14.04 and includes:

+ * Git 1.9
+ * Oracle JDK 8
+ * Maven 3.1.1
+ * Eclipse Mars 4.5

+It also includes the ChefDK so it can be updated from within the VM.

 ## Usage

 In short:

- 1. fork it
- 2. customize it
+ 1. customize it
- 3. package it
+ 2. package it
- 4. run it
+ 3. run it

-### Fork It

-Well, that's easy.
-The "Fork" button is right there...

 ### Customize It